morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * TestResultThen CodeBuild will pull that file from S3, test it and put the file into S3 TestResult folder.
 * CodeDeploy will pull that file from S3 and deploy it to EC2 instance.

+#### Difference of artifact in CodeBuild and CodePipeline

+Artifact in CodeBuild and CodePipeline are different.

+In buildspec.yaml file, we let my-webpage app to store an artifact into s3 bucket cicd-lilyma-devops.
+Even it is in the buildspec.yaml file, Codepipeline does not store the artifact into the bucket cicd-lilyma-devops, but the bucket aws-devops-lily1234.